josep11/puppeteer-botbase-ts/README.md

 ## Used by

-As of November 2025, it is used by the following projects:
+As of November 2025, it not used.
-- reinicar router bot

 ## TODO